 This model provides stronger incentives to improve workplace safety and outcomes for injured workers.

-We offer you more immediate financial rewards for active loss prevention and recovery at work compared to the standard model of premium calculation.
+We offer you more immediate financial rewards for active loss prevention and recovery at work compared to the conventional model of premium calculation.

 Your premiums will more closely reflect your individual experience and success in loss prevention and recovery at work.

-Premiums are calculated based on each employer’s individual claim costs each year, banded by a minimum premium and a maximum premium.
+Premiums are calculated based on each employer’s individual claim costs each year, multiplied by an adjustment factor relevant to the runoff adjustment date.
+Adjustment premiums are banded by a minimum premium and a maximum premium.

 Maximum premium payable